Welcome to the College of Education's 2+2 Program Informational Page!

 >> ABOUT OUR 2+2 PROGRAM IN PARTNERSHIP WITH REGIONAL COMMUNITY COLLEGES

-The College of Education offers a Bachelor of Science in Multidisciplinary Studies K-6 Licensure program with a concentration in Elementary Education on the campuses of the following community colleges:
+The TTU College of Education offers a Bachelor of Science in Elementary Education K-5 licensure program at the campuses of the following community colleges:

-The convenience of the 2+2 program (120 credit hours) allows the applicant to complete the first 60 hours at their local community college before transferring to Tennessee Tech to complete the remaining 60 credit hours which are provided by TTU faculty at the community college site.
+The convenience of the 2+2 Program allows the teacher candidate to complete the first 60 credit hours at their local community college before transferring to TTU to complete the remaining 60 credit hours (totaling 120 credit hours) which are provided by TTU faculty at the community college site.